ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

    RateLimit-Limit: 100
 ~~~

-This field MUST NOT occur multiple times and can be sent in a trailer section.
+This field can be sent in a trailer section.

 ## RateLimit-Policy {#ratelimit-policy-field}